≡ Menu

 • Curettage and electrodesiccation (this involves removing the damage and surrounding cells).

-A vet will recommend removal of the skin tag without diagnosing it.
-In fact, because he/she will have to do a biopsy for a full diagnosis, then it doesn’t really make sense to biopsy such a small thing, wait for the results, and then do a second incision.
-Instead, most of the time, the whole tag, mole or growth is removed and then analyzed.
+Sometimes, a vet will recommend the removal of the skin tag without diagnosing it.
+Because they will have to do a biopsy for a complete diagnosis, it doesn’t make sense to biopsy such a small thing, wait for the results, and do a second incision.
+Instead, most of the time, the whole tag, mole, or growth is removed and then analyzed.

 There is also…

-A chance that the vet will recommend photodynamic therapy for the nearby cells.
-This is a special treatment using photosensitizers and wavelengths to kill off the potentially dangerous cells.
-It’s not that common that a vet will recommend radiation, but he or she might in severe situations.
+There is a chance that the vet will recommend photodynamic therapy for the nearby cells.
+This unique treatment uses photosensitizers and wavelengths to kill off the potentially dangerous cells.
+It’s uncommon for a vet to recommend radiation, but they might be in severe situations.

 Prevention of Squamous Cell Carcinoma in Dogs